-EMS 150 EMT-BASIC REFRESHER

-(2T) 2 credits

-PREREQUISITE: Completion of a NSTC course for
+EMS 150 EMT-BASIC REFRESHER (2T) 2 credits PREREQUISITE: Completion of a NSTC course for EMT-Basic and/or as required by program.

-EMT-Basic or program approval

 This course provides students with theory in review of the current National Standard Training Curriculum (NSTC) for the EMT-Basic.
 It also serves as a transition or bridge course when a new national curriculum is adopted.
 This course contains specific content areas as defined by the NSTC.
 Students are required to complete specific competencies, as outlined by the NSTC, for successful course completion.